Belkis Ayón: Exhibitions and residencies

 Ayón's work has been shown widely internationally.
 She has been featured in group exhibitions in Canada, South Korea, the Netherlands and Spain (2010).
 In 1993, she exhibited at the 16th Venice Biennale and won the international prize at the International Graphics Biennale in Maastricht, the Netherlands.
 Other Biennials she attended include the Havana Biennial, Bharat Bhavan International Biennial of Prints in India, and the San Juan, Puerto Rico Biennial of Latin American and Caribbean Engraving in which she was awarded a prize as well.

 In 1998 Ayón received four residencies in the United States working at Temple University's Tyler School of Art, Philadelphia College of Art, Rhode Island School of Design, and at the Brandywine Workshop.
-The same year she was elected Vice-President of the Association of Plastic Artists of National Union of Writers and Artists of Cuba.
+The same year she was elected vice-president of the Association of Plastic Artists of National Union of Writers and Artists of Cuba.

 Collections

 Her work can now be found in the permanent collections of a number of museums, including the Museum of Contemporary Art Los Angeles and the Museum of Modern Art in New York.
-From 2 October 2016 to 12 February 2017, the Fowler Museum staged Ayón's first solo museum exhibition with the help of her estate; the exhibition subsequently traveled to El Museo del Barrio in New York and the Kemper Museum of Contemporary Art in Kansas City, and was widely well-received.
+From 2 October 2016 to 12 February 2017, the Fowler Museum staged Ayón's first solo museum exhibition with the help of her estate; the exhibition subsequently traveled to El Museo del Barrio in New York and the Kemper Museum of Contemporary Art in Kansas City, and was widely well received.
 The first retrospective of her work in Europe showed 90 pieces of her work at the Reina Sofia museum in Madrid from 2021 until April 2022.
-Ayón's work is also featured in the collection of the Pérez Art Museum Miami (PAMM).
+Ayón's work Untitled (Sikán with White Tips), a monochromatic print made in 1993, is also featured in the collection of the Pérez Art Museum Miami (PAMM).
+In 2023, the National Gallery of Art in Washington, DC acquired her painting Sin titulo [Mujer en posición fetal] (Untitled, Woman in fetal position), 1996.

 Death

-Ayón killed herself with a gunshot to the head at home in Havana on 11 September 1999.
+Ayón died by suicide of a gunshot to the head at home in Havana on 11 September 1999.
 She was 32.
 Reasons for her suicide still remain a mystery to her friends and family.
-However,The New York Times obituary quotes her as saying of her art, in the year that she died:
+However, The New York Times obituary quotes her as saying of her art, in the year that she died: